Muschamp Rd

 Experience is really important, try to have as much experience as possible before applying to any MBA program.
 It will help you get accepted and make you a more attractive teammate once you are in an MBA program.
 Being a good teammate, one who is desirable to work with is a huge deal if you want to be successful as so much of your grade is based on team projects at least at Sauder and Tsinghua.

-There is actually too much information online, I suspect “MBA rankings” is a very competitive keyword phrase in search engine results.
-It is possible this blog posting will just get lost in the shuffle.
-However unlike just about everyone else out there, I’m not trying to make any money and I’m only trying to provide truthful information.
-Others have provided advice on doing an MBA which jives pretty good with mine.
+Unlike in 2004 when I was applying, there is actually too much information online.
+I suspect “MBA rankings” is a very competitive keyword phrase in search engine results.
+This blog posting should have just gotten lost in the shuffle, but based on Google Analytics it didn’t.
+Unlike just about everyone else out there, I’m not trying to make any money and I’m only trying to provide truthful information.
+Others have provided advice on doing an MBA my advice to future MBA student may be more bleak in 2024.

 9 Comments